Jaewoo97/KDTF/README.md

-# KDTP
-[CVPR 2025] Multi-modal Knowledge Distillation-based Human Trajectory Forecasting
+# Multi-modal Knowledge Distillation-based Human Trajectory Forecasting

 The code will be uploaded shortly.